-He has published two novels, The End of My Tether (Flambard, 2002; Scribner, 2003), which was shortlisted for the Whitbread First Novel Award, and The Sheep Who Changed the World (Flambard, 2005).
+He has published two novels, The End of My Tether (Flambard, 2002; Scribner, 2003), which was shortlisted for the Whitbread First Novel Award, and The Sheep Who Changed the World (Flambard, 2005), and two poetry collections, Darwin Survivor (Peterloo Poets, 1988), a Poetry Book Society Recommendation, and Biting My Tongue (1995).
 In 2012 Candlestick Press published his selection of Ten Poems About Sheep in its renowned pamphlet series.

-He received an Eric Gregory Award for his poetry and was given a D.Litt from Newcastle University for his work with Bloodaxe Books.
+He received an Eric Gregory Award for his poetry, was given a D.Litt from Newcastle University for his work with Bloodaxe Books, and in 2018 was made an Honorary Fellow of the Royal Society of Literature.
 He lives in Northumberland.

-Astley gave a controversial lecture on the state of British poetry – with far-reaching consequences – at StAnza, Scotland's poetry festival, in St Andrews in March 2005.
-He serves on the board of Ledbury Poetry Festival as a trustee.
-He was formerly an organiser of Newcastle Literary Festival, and as a director for three years of the Poetry Book Society he was responsible for the addition of poetry in translation to the book club's remit; he was also a member of the development committee of Cúirt International Literature Festival in Galway, Ireland.
-Most recently, he guest-edited the Spring 2015 issue of the American literary journal Ploughshares, the first all-poetry issue in its 44-year history.
+Astley gave a controversial lecture on the state of British poetry – with far-reaching consequences – at StAnza, Scotland's international poetry festival, in St Andrews in 2005.
+After serving on the board of Ledbury Poetry Festival as a trustee for several years he is now one of its patrons; and he has been a member of the development committee of Cúirt International Literature Festival in Galway, Ireland.
+As a director for three years of the Poetry Book Society he was responsible for the addition of poetry in translation to the book club's remit.
+He also guest-edited the Spring 2015 issue of the American literary journal Ploughshares, the first all-poetry issue in its 44-year history.